odanielson/geark/README.md

 geark
 =====

-** Current status: Unstable lab state, only parts of greenletmanager implemented. **
+**status:** Unstable lab state, only parts of greenletmanager implemented.

 Geark is a python gevent based library that provides a few functionalities for building greenlet-queue based applications with gevent.